Estimating Deer Density Across Indiana

 Estimating Occupancy of Common White-tailed Deer Predators

 Predators can have a major impact on fawn recruitment.
-In order to evaluate this impact, we will analyze noninvasively collected predator samples (scat, hair, camera images) using DNA-based approaches to determine donor species, donor sex, donor-specific DNA fingerprint and determine the proportion of scat samples that contain deer DNA.
+In order to evaluate this impact, we will analyze noninvasively collected predator samples using DNA-based approaches to determine donor species, donor sex, donor-specific DNA fingerprint and determine the proportion of scat samples that contain deer DNA.
 These data can then be used in a broader modeling framework to estimate predator density, predator home ranges, and ultimately the potential impact of predators on deer populations in Indiana.